- Video length: 3:49.

 - Under XY Coordinate Systems Available, click WGS 1984 Web Mercator Auxiliary Sphere to select it if necessary.
 (It may have been selected when you expanded the heading.)

-- At the bottom of the dialog box, check the Enable wrapping around the date line box.
+- At the bottom of the dialog box, check the Enable wrapping around the date line check box.

 This option is helpful because the Web Mercator projection ends at the international date line, just east of New Zealand.